DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Experiments

 \subsection{Evaluation Metrics}

-Following PbE \cite{paintbyexample}, we use FID score \cite{fid} to evaluate the realism of the whole composite image.
-Specifically, we collect 200 real images for each category from the Open Images dataset \cite{kuznetsova2020open}, leading to the real image set.
-For each method, we generate 5 composite images for each background-subject pair, leading to the generated image set.
-Then, we calculate the FID score by comparing the real image set and generated image set.
+Following Dreambooth~\cite{dreambooth} and DreamEdit~\cite{li2023dreamedit}, we use DINO~\cite{caron2021emerging} and CLIP-I~\cite{radford2021learning} scores to evaluate the fidelity of foreground.
+Specifically, we generate five composite images for each foreground-background pair, followed by calculating the DINO and CLIP-I scores based on all foreground-background pairs.
+Specifically, the foreground of each generated image is evaluated against the foregrounds of all reference images to obtain the scores, which are averaged as the final score of each foreground-background pair.
+Besides, we further evaluate the background preservation using SSIM~\cite{ssim} and LPIPS~\cite{lpips} scores.

-Following Dreambooth \cite{dreambooth} and DreamEdit \cite{li2023dreamedit}, we use DINO \cite{caron2021emerging} and CLIP-I \cite{radford2021learning} scores to evaluate the fidelity of foreground.
-These scores measure the similarity between the generated foreground and the foregrounds in reference images.
-CLIP-I (\emph{resp.}, DINO) calculates the average cosine similarity between the embeddings of the generated and real images based on CLIP (\emph{resp.}, ViT-S/16 DINO) embedding.
-Specifically, for each background-subject pair, we have five generated composite images.
-Firstly, the foreground of each generated image is evaluated against the foregrounds of all reference images to obtain scores.
-These scores are then averaged.
-Finally, the results of the five generated images are averaged to determine the outcome for the subject-background pair.
-Compared with CLIP-I, DINO is designed to distinguish between different subjects with similar textual descriptions, which can better capture the unique features of each subject.
+Following~\cite{paintbyexample}, we further conduct user study with average score to measure the compatibility of composite image and the fidelity of foreground.
+In detail, DreamEditBench and MureCom datasets consist of 30 and 32 foreground categories, respectively.
+For each foreground category, we randomly select 2 backgrounds to construct 60 and 64 foreground-background pairs.
+Each background-foreground pair is then used to generate four composite images by PbE, ObjectStitch, DreamEdit, and our DreamCom.
+Therefore, we collect 124=60+64 groups of images, with each group containing a background image with a bounding box, a foreground reference image, and four composite images.
+Then we hire 50 annotators to independently rate the compatibility and fidelity of composite images on the scale [1,2,3,4] (from best to worst) within each group.
+Note that when rating the compatibility, these annotators are asked to judge from pose, boundary, and illumination.